 As I read back on my previous blondie recipe, it occurred to me that the weather takes a turn for the worse every time I make them.
 Indeed, it’s raining cats and dogs outside – so much for British summertime – though it’s hard to say whether or not it rains because of blondies.
 Either way, these blondies are awfully delicious and continue to propagate the exponential growth of my love for ground almonds – they have simply the most wonderful texture.

 It can be rather difficult to know just how much coffee to use in baking.
 For instance, it seems to me that when using coffee in a cake it can prove tricky to impart quite enough flavour to the sponge – hence the general need for syrup or icing.
+Check out this coffee beans monthly box if you love making recipes with coffee.
 However, when making these blondies, which are nice and dense, it was apparent that they picked the flavour up really well.
 Luckily, I guessed upon roughly the right quantity of coffee first time.
 Though, if you’d prefer a stronger coffee taste it might be well advised to add an extra teaspoon.
 In any case, this recipe is probably a good starting point.